5 Cognitive Flexibility Activities for Learners of All Ages

 READING TIME: ~ minutes

 In many cases, we find it’s hard for parents, teachers, and caregivers to know when and how to teach flexibility.
-While we might work to avoid the common triggers that disrupt and frustrate our learners, ultimately, there are benefits to gradually improving a child’s overall tolerance and ability to adapt to change.
+While we might work to avoid the common triggers that disrupt and frustrate our learners, ultimately, there are benefits to gradually improving a person’s overall tolerance and ability to adapt to change.

 What Is Flexibility?